MerlinVR/UdonSharp/README.md

 ## Features that Udon supports which are currently not supported by U#
 - Marking variables as network synced
+- Setting default values on class fields
-- That's all as far as I know
+- That's all as far as I know, these are high on the list of priorities to be implemented.

 ## C# features supported
 - Automatic property and field accessor handling for getting and setting